Our Services:

-Our services are grounded in an integrative play therapy approach, drawing from Child-Centered Play Therapy, Synergetic Play Therapy®, AutPlay® Therapy, and Theraplay® principles.
-Our approach is informed by child development and attachment theory, person-centred and systems theory, and contemporary neuroscience, ensuring each child and family receives support that’s both evidence-based and aligned to their unique needs.
+Are grounded in an integrative play therapy approach, drawing from Child-Centred Play Therapy, Synergetic Play Therapy®, AutPlay® Therapy, and Theraplay® principles.
+Our work is informed by child development, trauma and attachment based theories, as well as contemporary neuroscience and interpersonal neurobiology.
+This ensures support is developmentally attuned, trauma-informed, and tailored to each child and family’s unique needs.

 Child Play Therapy:

-For children aged 2–10 years, Child Play Therapy sessions provide a space to explore emotions, process experiences, build a positive self-concept and develop healthy coping, relational and regulation skills.
-Sessions may be non-directive or gentle guided, depending on what best supports your child’s needs and therapy goals.
+For children aged 2–10 years, Child Play Therapy sessions may be non-directive or gentle guided, depending on what best supports your child’s needs and therapy goals.
 This flexible, responsive approach allows therapy to unfold at your child’s own pace in a way that is developmentally aligned.

 Parent-Child Play Therapy:

-Parent–Child Play Therapy focuses on nurturing and strengthening the bond between parent/caregiver and their child through playful, attuned interactions.
-These sessions support connection, communication, and co-regulation and offer hands-on opportunities to practice strategies discussed during parent consultations.
+Parent–Child Play Therapy (dyadic sessions) supports attuned connection, communication, and co-regulation between parent and child.
+It also provides hands-on opportunities to practice strategies discussed in parent consultations.

-Therapy often consists of a combination of individual child sessions and joint parent–child sessions, creating a holistic approach that supports the child and their caregiver/s.
-The balance between these session types is thoughtfully considered based on your child’s developmental stage, needs, and therapy goals.
-This integrated approach helps children express and process their experiences through play, while parents gain deeper understanding, confidence, and connection in their relationship with their child.
+Therapy often involves a combination of individual child sessions and parent–child sessions, creating a holistic and relationally informed approach that supports both the child and their caregiver/s.
+The balance between session types is thoughtfully considered based on the child’s developmental stage, needs, and therapy goals.

 Play therapy is a medium to long-term approach, and a thorough intake process helps lay the foundation for effective work.
 Intake is an integral part of learning about your child and family, familiarising your child with the therapy process, and building a trusting therapeutic relationship.
 While these are 'intake sessions,' it’s important to note that therapy begins from the outset and each interaction with your child and family is an important piece of the therapy process.